rslibed/DevSummit2019/README.md

-# 2019 Esri Developer Summit - Speedgeeking Event
+# 2019 Esri Developer Summit - SpeedGeeking
 ## Screenshots with the ArcGIS API for JavaScript & html2Canvas

 ### Blog post: